 If spatial domain-based schemes are supported for UE-to-UE CLI handling, the following are recommended to be specified

 Rx beams configuration for UE-to-UE CLI measurement

+Which alternative do you prefer?
+Companies are invited to provide views on the above proposal.